AuslanderLab/melPDomiX/pathway_analysis/README.md

 - ggplot2
 - corrplot

-## Supplementary Figure: Odds Ratio Plot
+## Supplementary Figure: Odds Ratio Heatmaps
 **Overview**
 Five pre-assembled lists of pathways are assembled into a dictionary mapping pathway to a list of genes in the pathway.
 Previously-assembled lists of likely loss-of-function (lof), gain-of-function (gof), germline, and somatic variants are imported.
 For each variant list (gof, lof, somatic, germline), a hypergeometric distribution is run measuring the intersection of genes in a pathway and the variant list.
 All p-values are FDR corrected and assembled into a single dataframe.
 Fisher's exact tests are run for each combination of variant list, quantifying the enrichment of gof/lof variants in the lists of germline/somatic variants.
 Results from the Fisher's exact tests are plotted as heatmaps.